omega8cc/boa/docs/AEGIR2BOA.md

 catch-all location also forwards `/.well-known/acme-challenge/` — so the TARGET can mint and renew real Let's Encrypt certs for domains whose DNS still points at the source, for the whole proxy window.

+Proxy vhosts carry the vanilla vhost's whole `server_name` set **plus `www.<domain>`** even when the vanilla vhost never served it.
+BOA's LE requests a SAN certificate for the bare name AND `www.` by default, and the adopting BOA box answers `www.` itself — but the challenge for it arrives at THIS box, and without the alias it lands on the catch-all and the whole certificate order fails (measured live 2026-08-11: bare name validated through the proxy, `www.` got 404, `cert.pem` left empty).
+A name the client's DNS does not resolve simply never arrives, so the extra alias is inert on estates without `www.` records.

+`proxy --refresh` (dry, then `--live`) re-renders the proxy vhost(s) of already-proxied sites in place, from the dotfile original plus the CURRENT templates — for when a template fix must reach a live window without the revert → re-export loop.
+No markers move, the dotfile is untouched, and the previous conf is restored if `nginx -t` fails.

 ### cert-sync — keep the proxy's certs fresh (https estates)